npm/rfcs/accepted/0003-npm-link-changes.md

 ## Out of scope

 Previous discussion of this RFC discussed the needs of some users to not prune extraneous dependencies of any kind.
 Supporting that use case is out of scope for this RFC and should be addressed separately.

-## Open Discussion

-How to integrate this with the use case raised by @giltayar:

-> Ephemeral style, where you want to `npm link` elsewhere, just for trying things out.
-This can be to a package that resides in a totally different git repo.
-This is where you must _not_ persist this link in `package-lock.json` as it is relevant only for that certain developer on that certain computer, and therefore should not be commited to source control.
-This is also relevant for people not using `package-lock.json`.